MetOffice/CMEW/doc/source/user_guide/reusing_raw_data.rst

     RAW_DATA_DIR_FUNCTION="Save new data"
     RAW_DATA_DIR="$SCRATCH/raw_data"

-The raw data files will be stored in subdirectories according to their suite ID, and within these to their stream (e.g. "apm").
+The raw data files will be stored in subdirectories named by suite ID.

 .. warning::
    If the suite ID's subdirectory in the specified parent directory is not empty,